caocscar/workshops/pyspark sparksql/pyspark.md

 # Spark SQL
 Spark SQL is a Spark module for structured data processing.

-The latest SQL programming guide can be found at https://spark.apache.org/docs/latest/sql-programming-guide.html
+The latest SQL programming guide can be found at https://spark.apache.org/docs/latest/sql-programming-guide.html.

-You can perform SQL queries on Spark DataFrames after you register them as a table
+You can perform SQL queries on Spark DataFrames after you register them as a table.

 ### Set up a Temp Table
 `df.registerTempTable('Bsm')`